Institute for Palestine Studies

-The Institute for Palestine Studies (IPS) is the oldest independent nonprofit public service research institute in the Arab world.
-It was established and incorporated in Beirut, Lebanon, in 1963 and has since served as a model for other such institutes in the region.
+The Institute for Palestine Studies (مؤسسة الدراسات الفلسطينية; IPS) is the oldest independent nonprofit public service research institute in the Arab world.
+It was established and incorporated in Beirut, Lebanon, in 1963, and has since served as a model for other such institutes in the region.
 It is the only institute solely concerned with analyzing and documenting Palestinian affairs and the Arab–Israeli conflict.
-It also publishes scholarly journals and has published more than 600 books, monographs, and documentary collections in English, Arabic and French—as well as its quarterly academic journals: Journal of Palestine Studies, Jerusalem Quarterly, and Majallat al-Dirasat al-Filistiniyyah.
+It also publishes scholarly journals and has published more than 600 books, monographs, and documentary collections in English, Arabic and French—as well as its quarterly academic journals: Journal of Palestine Studies, Jerusalem Quarterly, and Majallat al-Dirasat al-Filastiniyya.
 IPS's Library in Beirut is the largest in the Arab world specializing in Palestinian affairs, the Arab–Israeli conflict, and Judaica.

 It is led by a board of trustees comprising some forty scholars, businessmen, and public figures representing almost all Arab countries.
 The institute currently maintains offices in Beirut, Paris, Washington, and Ramallah.